Kartik-Burele/M1_DigitalConversion_Utility/1_Requirements/README.md

 # Requirements

 # Introduction:

-In digital electronics, the number system is used for representing the information.
-The number system has different bases and the most common of them are the decimal, binary, octal, and hexadecimal.
-Any digital system can understand only the optional number system.
-In these systems, digits symbols are used to represent different values.
-The system introduced in the project makes it easier to convert a data from one representation method/ number system to other.
-A person can convert data to a desired format with the help of this project in timely manner.
-Since, the digital logic circuitry requires numorous calculations of such type, it will be benificial to have such a system.
+There are various number systems in digital electronics.
+Most common of them are decimal, binary, octal and hexadecimal.
+In this project the user will be able to convert a decimal number into other three number systems in few seconds.
 # Features:
 This system supports following types of data conversions (For positive integers):
 | FROM | TO | TYPE |